configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 ### Evaluation of a Segment Condition

 The SDK looks up the segment referenced by the condition and evaluates the condition described by the segment similarly to [user conditions].
+Then, the result is checked against the comparator.
 In the case of `IS IN SEGMENT` the result of the segment condition will be the same as the result of the segment.
 The result will be negated in the case of `IS NOT IN SEGMENT`.

 If the segment evaluates to `cannot evaluate`, so is the segment condition.